 (i) an original creative work (a novel, a collection of stories, a collection of poetry, a work or collection of creative non-fiction) which must have been undertaken during the period of registration.
 Work undertaken prior to registration on the PhD course cannot be submitted as part of the thesis.

 (ii) a critical essay demonstrating the cultural and intellectual context of the creative work.
 The ratio between the creative and the critical components will vary, but the creative part will in all cases be the longer; the standard ratio of creative to critical work will be 80:20.
 Variations on the 80:20 ratio may be negotiated, usually by writers of poetry, novellas or short story collections.
 The essay is a work of non-fiction prose that will be evaluated for its literary form as well as for the research presented.
-It is not a work of academic literary criticism and may not be written in that register.
+In some cases it may be desirable for a student to write a scholarly essay in academic prose, but generally we prefer the essay to take other forms.
 In all circumstances the essay should be no less than 20,000 and no more than 40,000 words (excluding references, appendices, and bibliography), according to the appropriate ratio, and must be of doctoral standard.